Uruguay Country Commercial Guide

 The Laboratorio Tecnológico del Uruguay (LATU, Uruguay’s technical laboratory), the Ministry of Public Health, and departmental governments control labeling and marking requirements for all imported products.
 Products such as textiles, foodstuff, footwear, medical equipment, pharmaceuticals, pesticides, cigarettes, and cosmetics have their own specific labeling requirements.

 Labeling requirements for foodstuffs were established by Decrees 315/94, 41/92, and 41/93.
-According to legislation, labels must be in Spanish, contain a list of ingredients or components of the product, country of origin, expiration date, net weight, and the full name and address of the manufacturer and importer plus preparation instructions.
+According to legislation, labels must be in Spanish and contain a list of ingredients or components of the product, country of origin, expiration date, net weight, and the full name and address of the manufacturer and importer, as well as preparation instructions.
 The municipal government of Montevideo also regulates how the different requirements must be shown on the label.

 Imported products may include the original label of the country/language of origin but must also have a sticker or label attached to the package with the information required by Uruguay’s authorities.
-Manuals, product literature, and other written materials, while not required, will be more useful if written in Spanish.
+Manuals, product literature, and other written materials, while not necessarily required, are more useful in Spanish.
 A consumer defense law, approved in 2000, regulates labeling requirements.
-Companies that can adapt their labels to local standards have a competitive advantage.
+Companies that can adapt their labels to local standards have a relative advantage.